Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check out!

 - For TVGuide.com: My semi-serious, semi-goofing around look at the similarities between “Westworld” and “Game of Thrones.”

-- Speaking of panels that grapple with issues that matter, I was honored to be on a panel at CUNY’s School of Journalism with New York Times critic A.O.
+- I was honored to be on a panel at CUNY’s School of Journalism with New York Times critic A.O.
 Scott, the AP’s Nekesa Moody, and writer/journalist/podcaster Kurt Andersen; CUNY Professor Janice C. Simpson moderated.
 The panel, which is available as a Studio 360 podcast here, was titled, “When Bad People Create Good Art,” and focused on #MeToo reporting and the effect of the post-Weinstein revelations on consumers and critics of culture.

 During the last 16 years or so, I was a TV critic at Variety, at HuffPost, and at the Chicago Tribune.
 Everything I wrote at Variety, from fall 2015 to spring 2018, is collected here.
-A smattering of 2016-2018 pieces I would love for you to read are below:
+Here is a selection of pieces from the last few years that I would love for you to read:

 - Thoughts on grief, loss, Einstein and “The Leftovers.”
 You don’t need to have seen the show to read it.
 Of everything I’ve ever written, I’m most proud of this.
 A kind person asked me it if was painful to write.
 It was a cathartic joy to write.
 It was very hard to live.

-- I’m proud of two pieces from 2016, when a large number of LGBTQ women were killed off various TV shows, and queer TV fans and their allies registered their problems with that pattern (which was yet more evidence of TV’s tendency to resort to the Bury Your Gays cliche with astonishing frequency, especially where gay women are concerned).
+- I’d very much like for you to check out two pieces from 2016, when a large number of LGBTQ women were killed off various TV shows, and queer TV fans and their allies registered their problems with that pattern (which was yet more evidence of TV’s tendency to resort to the Bury Your Gays cliche with astonishing frequency, especially where gay women are concerned).
 I wrote this piece about why the enormous wave of anger and protest over the handling of the death of Lexa on “The 100” was justified.
 One month later, I wrote about who gets killed off on TV and how certain kinds of protagonists get to wear a “cloak of invincibility.”
 I owe the incredible ninjas at Autostraddle a huge debt; their research on this topic is enormously educational (read this, this and definitely this).
 And let’s not forget the fine work of LGBT Fans Deserve Better.

 - I don’t have a clever segue here.
 But I am glad I came forward in the fall of 2017, amid the start of the Hollywood Reckoning: I was sexually assaulted by a TV executive a few years ago, and I almost left the industry because of that, and also due to the re-traumatizing experience I had when I reported him (#metoo).
 Why men in TV (and elsewhere) must do more to curb the sexual harassment, institutional bias and physical assault women must expend so much of their energy navigating.
 Also, you don’t need to be a bully to make it in Hollywood.
 That’s a dumb and destructive lie.
 Also, “I didn’t know” apologies?
 Nope.
 Men who abuse power in Hollywood – a place intensely obsessed with status, hierarchy and dominance – know exactly what they’re doing.
 A noted showrunner on what needs to change.